 After releasing all bar a handful of players ahead of the new campaign, Aspin effectively has a clean slate to work with as Gateshead began their eighth consecutive season in the fifth-tier.

 And the 2016/17 campaign would ultimately end in disappointment, as early exits from the FA Cup and FA Trophy meant the Heed had only the league to play for come the start of 2017.

 Arguably that worked to the side’s advantage as they mounted a significant play-off charge following a remarkable run of results which saw Aspin named the National League Manager of the Month in February.

-The run saw the Tynesiders move into the play-off positions by mid March, but a end of season capitulation in which they lost five of their final six matches saw them end the season in eighth place – three points better off than the previous season.
+The run saw the Tynesiders move into the play-off positions by mid-March, but an end of season capitulation in which they lost five of their final six matches saw them end the season in eighth place – three points better off than the previous season.

 An encouraging start to the 2017/18 campaign saw Aspin’s Gateshead keep five clean sheets in their opening seven matches and occupy a play-off place before gradually sliding down the table with just one win in nine.